anton-k/hindley-milner-type-check/README.md

 ```

 We can construct constant integers and booleans.
-Let's define couple of helper functions for application of the expressions.
+Let's define a couple of helper functions for application of the expressions.
 With the functions we can apply function with one, two or three arguments:

 ```haskell